Andrewhuang723/Graph-Based-QSPR/README.md

 - is explicit H: whether the molecule structure considered hydrogens or not, default = True.
 - selective sampling: conditions of selective sampling,

-  (1) M: percentage of dataset selected for each round, default = 0.2.
+  (1) M: portion of dataset selected for each round, default = 0.2.

   (2) N: number of rounds, default = 5.